SBuchanan1/hw4-code-quizSB/README.md

 For the index.html document I referenced and structured my quiz mimicking an 'array' of different codes.

 In using this assignment the user must be able to click a functioning 'start' button and then user is presented with a question and timer.
 Once the user clicks on the question, they're then prompted to another question.
 If the question is answered correctly user receives a "green"alert.
 Alternatively, if the answer is incorrect the user will receive a "red" alert.
-Once the game is over, user should be alerted with score and should be able to save they're initials; (If I installed that properly).
+Once the game is over, user should be alerted with score and should be able to save their initials; (If I installed that properly).
 The javascript should be inserted with the quiz.js file I created which I learned from one of the YouTube videos linked below.
+The questions and all of the javascript should be listed in that file.

+I honestly didn't do much styling.
+Once I created the index.html I spent a lot of time structuring the document.
+I then moved on to the quiz.js file which is where I created the elements for my quiz.
+I then added the event listeners.

 Works Cited
 "https://www.codeexplained.org/2018/10/create-multiple-choice-quiz-using-javascript.html"